 - Open windows at night to let hot air out, and let the building cool.

 - Exploit the chimney effect and have convection help move the air.
 Open vertical windows.
 Open windows on top and bottom floors where possible.

 - Close windows, curtains, reflective blinds and shutters during the day to keep hot air and strong sunshine out, at least once it's warming up outside.

-Of course, life may be more complicated than that, and you may want to air the house if there's a nice breeze, but just doing the above makes a huge difference to comfort.
+In any case life may be more complicated than alluded to above.
+You may want to air the house whatever if there's a nice breeze.
+But simply following the above suggestions when possible can make a huge difference to your comfort.

 ... the same is done all over the Med and is the reason for shutters that can partially close: keep the sun out but let the air in.

 Shut the shutters using the "nearly closed but not quite" position on the latch to block direct sunlight.
 This creates a pocket of cooler air between the shutters and the window.
 Open the window just a crack to let a small amount of air in.

 The air movement will help cool the building.
 It is particularly efficient when you have multiple floors and you do that upstairs as I think it works in a similar way to Middle Eastern wind towers.

 - [miranda2023cooling] Change in cooling degree days with global mean temperature increasing from 1.5°C to 2.0°C

 - [rempel2022passive] Improving the passive survivability of residential buildings during extreme heat events in the Pacific Northwest